 In most operating systems, the entire state of the actual processor is saved during a context switch between execution states because there is no way to determine if a particular object is using only a subset of the actual processor state.
 All programs use the fixed-point registers, while only some use the floating-point registers.
-Because there is a significant
+Because there is a significant execution cost in saving and restoring the floating-point registers, they are not saved automatically.
+If a coroutine or task performs floating-point operations, saving the floating-point registers must become part of the context-switching action for the execution state of that coroutine or task.

 '''

 class CoProcessorCxt : public uContext {

 static int uUniqueKey;

 // unique address across all instances

 int reg[3];

 // coprocessor has 3 integer registers

 public:

 CoProcessorCxt(): uContext( &uUniqueKey ) {};

 void save();

 void restore();

 };

 int CoProcessorCxt::uUniqueKey = 0; // must initialize in one translation unit

 void CoProcessor::Save() {

 // assembler code to save coprocessor registers into context area

 void CoProcessor::Restore() {

 // assembler code to restore coprocessor registers from context area

 Task worker {

 void main() {

+// associate additional context with task

 CoProcessorCxt cpcxt;

-// associate additional context with task

 }

 };

 '''